RoeHH/timo-cmd2/README.md

 The projects I maintain the most, are:

 - Igel: A Clojure'ish Lisp-dialect influenced by VHDL
-- Bentō: A smart Blockchain environment written in Swift5
+- Kimono: A smart Blockchain environment written in C++
 - Kabuki: A small os kernel for booting a x86 iso
-- Lovelace: A Lisp'ish compiler with optional Ada FFI
+- Whisper: A privacy focused messenger platform

 🍭 Some of my Toy projects are:
+- Lightpod: A lightweight shiny text editor for the macOS

-- Wookie: A small Lisp interpreter that is intended to be written in Zig
+- Taboo: A privacy-focused, secure web-browser written in Swift5
-- Bfasm: A brainf**k compiler into tiny x86 nasm
-- Whirl: A small turning-tarpit esolang based on '0' and '1'
-- Rune: A funny programming language based on Braille symbols represented as UTF-8 Unicode

 2nd account of timo-cmd